Does the World Need Another Data Tool?

 It was a better product than the first one.
 The open source decision was right.
 The natural language interface felt magical in demos.

-But here's the worst thing: outside of the demos, most of the time the agent failed to give users answers that would actually help them significantly.
+But here's the worst thing.
+Outside of the demos, most of the time the agent failed to give users answers that would actually help them significantly.
 It could generate SQL.
 It could return results.
 But the results were often wrong in subtle ways like wrong joins, wrong filters, wrong assumptions about what a metric actually means in the context of that specific business.
-Text2SQL is impressive in a controlled setting with a clean schema.
-In the real world, with messy data, inconsistent definitions, and business logic the model has never seen, it falls apart.
+The model could write queries, but it didn't know which questions to ask in the first place, or whether the answer it produced actually made sense for that business.
+It had access to the data, but not the expertise to interpret it.
+Same problem as every self serve tool before it, just wearing a different hat.

 The Epiphany